 Right from the start, I’ll tell you the Speedland SL:PDX is a high end trail running tool that’s not for everyone.
 The SL:PDX is high end because of the materials, components and price.
 It’s more a tool than shoe because of its impressive versatility.
 I’m not going to talk much about the $375 price tag because it automatically self selects who’s interested.
 If you’re not willing to pay that price, you don’t need what the SL:PDX offers.
 I’m also not going to compare it with other trail shoes because it’s not a fair fight.
 The Speedland SL:PDX is on a different level, a shoe made for those who spend all their free time running and hiking difficult trails.
+The shoe made our list of the best running shoes available.

 Release Date: August 15, 2021